 The system has enabled us to deliver a more efficient, faster service and to continue to provide wholesome, healthy, and enjoyable meals at the lowest cost.

-For your convenience and to assist us in administration of the service, the meals can be paid online using Parent Mail or with cash using the payment points in school.
+For your convenience and to assist us in administration of the service, the meals can be paid online using Parent Mail.

 Online payments can be made using Parent Mail once registration has been completed.